dhruv240901/User-Role-Permission-Module/README.md

-# Rendering sidebar elements and User CRUD Operation using AJAX in Laravel
+# User Role Permission Module

-This repository contains a Laravel application that demonstrates how to render sidebar elements of homepage using service provider and perform CRUD operations for users using AJAX (Asynchronous JavaScript and XML).
-This is a step-by-step guide to help you understand and implement user management functionalities with real-time updates.
+The User Role Permission Module is a comprehensive project aimed at providing a robust solution for managing user roles and permissions in your application.
+This module is designed to offer flexibility, ease of use, and fine-grained access control.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - PHP(v8.2) and Laravel(v10.29) are installed on your system.
-- A basic understanding of Laravel and AJAX.
+- A basic understanding of Laravel.
 - Composer(v2.6.4) for PHP dependencies.

 ## Getting Started